lbl-neutrino/larpixSlowControls/README.md

   python3 gui_larpix_monitor.py

 **To monitor the control sensors remotely:**
+Step 1: At your remote location create a local git repository:

+	git init

+Step 2: Create the origin which tells your computer where to get this code:

+	git remote add origin https://github.com/lbl-neutrino/larpixSlowControls.git

+Step 3: pull the files in the Github repository into your remote git file (if it is not main then replace "main" below with your file path)

+ 	git pull origin main

-In the same slowcontrols/ directory, run the code for creating a remote GUI.
-A dedicated terminal window is required for this purpose:
+Step 4: there should be a new directory at your location called larpixSlowControls.
+Go into that directory and launch the remote python code.
+A dedicated terminal window is required for this purpose since python will ask you which data file you wish to read:

   python3 remote_larpix_monitor.py